Idukki

 When each wins

-Organic UGC wins when the KPI is conversion (PDP display, email creative, retargeting ads).
-Micro-influencer wins when the KPI is consideration (top of funnel, brand-fit demonstration).
-Macro-influencer wins when the KPI is reach (awareness campaigns, launch announcements).
-Most brands need all three; few balance them well.
+Organic UGC wins on conversion (PDP display, email creative, retargeting ads).
+Micro-influencer wins on consideration (top of funnel, brand-fit demonstration).
+Macro-influencer wins on reach (awareness pushes, launch announcements).
+Most brands need all three.
+Few balance them well, which is where the budget tends to leak.

 Hybrid strategy